Total: From Joy Division to New Order: Background

 The record label were unhappy with calling the record a "Best Of", so after brainstorming with New Order, the title Total was eventually chosen by Bernard Sumner.

 The album cover was created by Howard Wakefield who previously served as understudy to Peter Saville.
 Saville was involved in art direction and told The Guardian: "I realised this was a record that would be sold in supermarkets and advertised on television.
 So the cover has a 'pile it high, sell it cheap' aesthetic.
 As you open it out, it says Total, but folded up you just see the 'O's.
 It says, 'From Joy Division to New Order'.
 I couldn't bear the words 'Best of'.
 It's a long way from the independent record shop to Tesco, almost 33 years.
 At Factory, I had a freedom that was unprecedented in communications design.
 We lived out an ideal, without business calling the shots.
 It was a phenomenon."

 The A&R for the release was handled by the band, Andrew Robinson (co-manager) and Gary Lancaster of Warner Music.
 In a bid to offer fans something new compared to previous compilations, the album included four never-before on CD versions of the bands' tracks.
 These tracks include the original 7″ version of "True Faith" and Shep Pettibone's 7″ remix of "Bizarre Love Triangle," though these were later included on the "corrected" 2016 reissue of Singles.
 Total also includes a unique 4:23 edit of "The Perfect Kiss" which is very similar to and the same length as the US 7″ single version, but which uses a different four bar section of instrumental music from the album version than the 7″ version has.
 All tracks were mastered from original source tapes by Frank Arkwright.

 Reception

-John Meagher, who wrote for the "Day & Night" section of The Irish Independent, wrote that "there's nothing here to attract existing fans of either bands.
+John Meagher, who wrote for the "Day & Night" section of The Irish Independent, opined that "there's nothing here to attract existing fans of either bands.
 Instead, all Total does is to reinforce the idea that Joy Division/New Order was a hugely exciting source of music between 1978 and 1990 and New Order has been a pitiful shadow of their once-visionary selves ever since."